 Flotsam by David Wiesner A day at the beach becomes a wildly imaginative exploration of the mysteries of the deep.

-Non-Fiction
+Non-Fiction connection between landscape, shapes and art by First Nations writer.
+Bronwyn Bancroft.

-The Walking Tree by Jill Macgregor Including some Bislama language, this book follows a Ni-Vanuatu girl as she shows all of the ways the pandanus tree is used.

-Shapes of Australia
+Including some Bislama language, this book follows a Ni-Vanuatu girl as she shows all of the ways the pandanus tree is used.
+Shapes of Australia by Bronwyn Bancroft A book about the

 Nabanga Pikini by Pauline Grindley, translated by Anna Naupa.
 Illustrated by David Tovovur and Joseph John A collection of Vanuatu custom stories adapted for children.
+Glow by W.H Beck

 Featuring biologists and photographers as they document animals that make their own light and explain how they do it and why!

-Luminous: Living Things that Light Up the Night by Julia Juo

-When it's dark out, we

-if your body could make

-its own light?